-- Health Literacy-capacity to obtain, process and understand basic health information and services needed to make appropriate decisions.
+- Health literacy is the capacity to obtain, process and understand basic health information and services needed to make appropriate decisions.
 A patient's level of health literacy can impact how and when they take their medication, their understanding of their health conditions, attendance at their appointments and the choices they make regarding treatment.
-Low health literacy has been linked to poor health outcomes such as higher rates of hospitalization and less use of preventative services. - What can you do?? - Slow down-sometimes all you need to do is take a little extra time so that patient can process the information better - Use Plain, Nonmedical language-use words like "high blood pressure" instead of "hypertension" or "skin doctor" instead of "dermatologist" - Show or Draw Pictures-Visual images can improve the patient's recall of ideas - Limit the Amount of Information and Repeat It-Sometimes it can be overwhelming to receive too much information all at once - Use the "Teach-Back" method-Confirm that the patient understands by asking them to repeat back your instructions. - Create a Shame-free Environment that Encourages Questions-make patients feel comfortable asking questions.
+Low health literacy has been linked to poor health outcomes such as higher rates of hospitalization and less use of preventative services. - What can you do? - Slow down sometimes all you need to do is take a little extra time so that patient can process the information better - Use plain, nonmedical language use words like "high blood pressure" instead of "hypertension" or "skin doctor" instead of "dermatologist" - Show or draw pictures Visual images can improve the patient's recall of ideas - Limit the amount of information and repeat it Sometimes it can be overwhelming to receive too much information all at once - Use the "Teach-Back" method Confirm that the patient understands by asking them to repeat back your instructions. - Create a shame-free environment that encourages questions make patients feel comfortable asking questions.
 Use the patient's family or friends in promoting understanding

-Carolina Complete Health follows the four parallel strategies of the Medicare and Medicaid Programs to Prevent, Detect, Report and Correct Fraud, Waste and Abuse:
+Carolina Complete Health follows the four parallel strategies of the Medicare and Medicaid programs to prevent, detect, report and correct Fraud, Waste and Abuse: